bibekpoudel01/Movie-Recommendation-System-/README.md

 Data Cleaning: Handling missing or inconsistent metadata (e.g., missing cast info or keywords) required careful preprocessing.
 Poster Fetching: Ensuring that posters from TMDB API load correctly, even when some movies do not have poster images.
 Performance Optimization: Precomputing similarity matrices was necessary to ensure fast recommendations in the app.

+Conclusion
+This Content-Based Movie Recommendation System demonstrates how combining multiple metadata features into a single tags column and leveraging transformer-based embeddings can create meaningful and accurate movie recommendations.
+By using cosine similarity, the app delivers fast and relevant suggestions in an interactive interface.
+The project highlights the importance of data preprocessing, feature integration, and semantic vectorization when building practical machine learning applications.